cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_11-00-00_faucet-and-test-tokens-en.md

 * An error message of type 429 is returned if you have exceeded the amount of requests from a single IP address.
 You will have to wait for a short interval before trying again.
 * An error message of type 500 is returned if there is a problem with the faucet server.

-For more informaton check [requestFunds](https://github.com/input-output-hk/mallet/blob/master/README.md#requestfunds) documentation
+For more informaton, please check [requestFunds](https://github.com/input-output-hk/mallet/blob/master/README.md#requestfunds) documentation